Risk Quantification in Stochastic Simulation under Input Uncertainty: Numerical Experiments

+Before we apply the strong CI procedure, first we need verify whether the Strong Assumption holds.
+In this example, the parameter $\theta_o =(\Lambda_o,M_o)$.
+What we want to estimate is a probability, so here $h(\theta_o,\xi)$ is a Bernoulli random variable with the probability of success equals to $H(\theta_o,p).$ Thus it has a finite conditional second moment.
+In addition, $\bar{\mathcal{E}}_M$ can be written as $B(M,h))/\sqrt{M}-\sqrt{M}h,$ where $B(\cdot,\cdot)$ is a Binomial random variable.
+Notice that in practice we usually choose $M$ large enough to make sure the estimate is accurate.
+Hence, we can use the normal approximation $\mathcal{N}(Mh,Mh(1-h))$ here to replace the Binomial distribution.
+We denote this conditional probability density function as $f_{M,h}(e)$ whose second derivative exists and is continuous.
+Then the joint density $p_M(h,e)$ is the product of $f_{M,h}(e)$ and $f(h).$ The exponential term in the normal distribution will ensure the second and third items in the Strong Assumption are satisfied.

-The objective is to estimate $v_\alpha$ and $c_\alpha$ ($\alpha=0.90, 0.95, 0.99$) of mean sojourn time w.r.t. the posterior parameter distributions $p(\lambda|\mathbf{x})$ and $p(\mu|\mathbf{y})$, and construct the associated $100(1-\beta)\%$ CIs ($\beta=0.05$).
-In particular, we draw $N=5000$ input parameter scenarios from $p(\lambda|\mathbf{x})$ and $p(\mu|\mathbf{y})$ that satisfies $\lambda<\mu$ (requirement of a stable queue).
-Furthermore, for each input parameter scenario, we draw $M=200$ samples of sojourn times by simulating the queue's first 200 sojourn cycles to estimate its mean sojourn time.
-Finally, $v_\alpha$ and $c_\alpha$ of mean sojourn time are estimated via (\ref{eq.3.5}) and (\ref{eq.3.6}), respectively.
-As for the CI construction, weak CI procedure is used.
-The reason for not using strong CI procedure is that the bias components (see Lemma \ref{lem.b.2} and \ref{lem.b.3} in Appendix \ref{ap.b} for explicit formulas) needed are very difficult to estimate accurately.
-In fact, our numerical tests show that the bias estimation brings new error that overwhelms the bias itself.
+In particular, we draw $N=10000$ input parameter scenarios from $p(\Lambda_o|\mathbf{x})$ and $p(M_o|\mathbf{y})$.
+Furthermore, for each input parameter scenario, we draw $M=2000$ samples of buyer's arrival and count how many of their orders are lost.
+Finally, $v_\alpha$ and $c_\alpha$ of the unfulfilled rate are estimated via (\ref{eq.3.5}) and (\ref{eq.3.6}), respectively.
 The simulation results are summarized in Table \ref{table.5.2} and \ref{table.5.3}.

-We have the following observations: \begin{itemize} \item[(1)] In general, there are significant gaps between the expectations of mean sojourn time (column 3) w.r.t. input uncertainty and VaR or CVaR of mean sojourn time (columns 4 to 6) w.r.t. input uncertainty.
+We have the following observations: \begin{itemize} \item[(1)] In general, there is a significant gap between the mean (column 3) and VaR or CVaR (columns 4 to 6) of unfulfilled rate w.r.t. input uncertainty.
 It implies that risk quantification in stochastic simulation under input uncertainty is necessary.

-\item[(2)] As the size of input data increases, VaR or CVaR of mean sojourn time decreases, which indicates that the risk in simulation due to input uncertainty decreases.
+Moreover, when $n$ is really small (such as $n=10$), there is no clear pattern how the mean value changes when $p$ increases.
+This is because the error caused by input uncertainty is too large and overwhelms the estimation.

+\item[(2)] When $n$ is large, the gap between the mean and VaR or CVaR becomes small.
 Intuitively, as more input data become available, the belief distribution on input parameter becomes more concentrated on the values close to the true one.
-Therefore, loosely speaking, the mean response distribution is also more concentrated on the values close to the true mean response, and essentially reduce the risk of large mean sojourn time.
+Therefore, loosely speaking, the mean response distribution is also more concentrated on the values close to the true mean response, and essentially reduces the risk of large unfulfilled rate.